 You can buy this candy at any movie theater around the US with very few exceptions.
 You can also find them at most grocery stores.
 Amazon sells them and so do other online sellers.
 You will find that there is a whole range of different box designs and styles that are used for these candies, so you might find that you will get a fun and unique box when you order online.

 These little candies are reasonably priced and you can get small and large boxes of them.
-They are a common part of mixed candy bags for Halloween and the small individual boxes will hold about 4-6 of these little yummy candies.
+They are a common part of mixed Halloween candy bags and the small individual boxes will hold about 4-6 of these little yummy candies.

-From the Amazon information for the theater box size candies, Jujubes contain the following:
+From the Amazon information for the theater box size candies, Jujubes candy contains the following:

 - Corn syrup

 - Modified food starch

 - White mineral oil

 - California wax

 - Natural and artificial flavors

 - Blue 1